Skip to Main Content

 Risks

-• While an FDIC-insured bank will have built-in security measures to protect your information, some third-party apps may not be as thorough.
+• While a bank that’s insured by the Federal Deposit Insurance Corp.
+(FDIC) will have built-in security measures to protect your information, some third-party apps may not be as thorough.
 For example, they may not offer multi-factor authentication.

 • Linking a bank account to a third-party app means you’re exposing more personal data within the app.
 That data could be vulnerable to potential data breaches.
 For example, in September 2022, the fintech Revolut experienced a data breach, which reportedly exposed the data of more than 50,000 users.
 However, Revolut quickly responded and no funds were compromised.